 Ethics & Compliance

-Dominion Energy maintains a comprehensive Ethics and Compliance Program to uphold the expectation that our leaders, employees and suppliers act with integrity, respect and good judgment — and in compliance with the law.
+Dominion Energy maintains a comprehensive Ethics and Compliance Program to uphold the expectation that our leaders, employees, and suppliers act with integrity, respect, and good judgment — and in compliance with the law.
 Our Ethics and Compliance Program defines responsibilities through the Code of Ethics and Business Conduct, provides resources and, when necessary, administers disciplinary action.
 The program has the following key elements.

 Advice and Guidance

 The Ethics and Compliance Program receives numerous questions from employees seeking advice on ethical matters.
 Since a variety of scenarios can raise questions of ethical conduct, we encourage employees to ask whenever they are unsure about a situation, to avoid even the perception of a conflict of interest.
-Employees may use a dedicated email account to ask questions or seek guidance about ethical concerns and compliance issues.
+Employees may, and do, use a dedicated email account to ask questions or seek guidance about ethical concerns and compliance issues.

 Reporting and Addressing Concerns

 Dominion Energy stakeholders can report concerns by contacting the compliance line or by communicating directly with independent members of the Board of Directors.
 We categorize reported concerns by type of allegation to facilitate investigation by appropriate company representatives and review every question and concern to determine if it is covered under the Ethics and Compliance Program.
-This also promotes our ability to identify, monitor and address any trends by category of allegation.
+This also promotes our ability to identify, monitor, and address any trends by category of allegation.
 A compliance attorney oversees all ethics and compliance investigations.
 Questions and concerns that raise ethical or compliance issues are investigated and resolved under the guidance of the program.